anuragjha/cs686-blockchain-crowdfunding/README.md

 _______________________________________________________________
 ---------     IsBalanceEnough  ---------
 IsBalanceEnough - takes in key and needed balance - and returns true of false based on (Book and Promised)
----------  generate balancebook and Promise book for a Chain ---------  todo

-GenerateBalanceAndPromise(SBC Sync Blockchain) {
+---------  generate balancebook and Promise book for a Chain ---------  todo GenerateBalanceAndPromise(SBC Sync Blockchain) {
   use function in canonical chain to get - the canonical blockchain start reading from 1st height block and read all the transactions to build up balancebook and promise book }

 _______________________________________________________________
---------- Reading all transaction of one block ---------  todo get a Block convert block to key value pairs
+--------- Reading all transaction of one block ---------  todo get a Block convert block to key value pairs for every key value pairs - check and update ... balancebook and promise